8go/matrix-commander/README.md

                         "socks4" and "socks5" are valid.
   -n, --notice          Send message as notice.
 If not specified, message will
                         be sent as text.
-  -e, --encrypted       Send message end-to-end encrypted.
+  --encrypted           Send message end-to-end encrypted.
 Encryption is
                         always turned on and will always be used where possible.
 It cannot be turned off.
 This flag does nothing as encryption is turned on with or without